kirschbaum-development/bee-plugin-php-client/README.md

 $token->getExpires();
 ```

 Auth tokens are valid for 5 minutes.
-If you want to cache your tokens for as much as possible, you will need to pass a [PSR-16](https://www.php-fig.org/psr/psr-16/) compartible cache implementation.
+If you want to cache your tokens for as long as possible, you will need to pass a [PSR-16](https://www.php-fig.org/psr/psr-16/) compatible cache implementation.
 Laravel, Symfony and all major frameworks are already compatible with this interface.
-To enable cache, you only need to call the `setCache` method passing a `Psr\SimpleCache\CacheInterface` implementation.
+To enable the cache, you only need to call the `setCache` method passing a `Psr\SimpleCache\CacheInterface` implementation.

 ```php
 $beeAuth->setCache($cacheImplementation);